Watford City Truck Accident Attorneys

 - Contact an experienced truck accident lawyer – Sand Law’s attorneys are well-versed in personal injury and vehicle law to get you the compensation you deserve.

 Most often, truck accidents are caused by otherwise preventable factors on the part of the truck driver.
 Proving these causes in court is key to getting you compensation for your injuries from the accident.

 Following Too Close

 It takes drivers about 1.5 seconds to recognize a dangerous situation and react appropriately.
-If said driver is at the wheel of a long, heavy, loaded semi-truck, any sudden change in that time may prove disastrous.
+If the said driver is at the wheel of a long, heavy, loaded semi-truck, any sudden change in that time may prove disastrous.
 When a semi-truck needs almost 170 feet to come to a stop at 40 miles an hour, that tiny amount of time is nowhere near enough.

-Truck drivers work long hours, and as a result are more prone to falling asleep at the wheel of their vehicles.
-Some recognize this problem and attempt to mitigate it by way of stimulants like caffeine, or in more extreme cases, illegal drugs.
-Such drugs, like amphetamines, can cause hallucinations, vertigo, and can even further impact reaction time.
+Truck drivers work long hours and, as a result, are more prone to falling asleep at the wheel of their vehicles.
+Some recognize this problem and attempt to mitigate it by way of stimulants like caffeine or in more extreme cases, illegal drugs.
+Such drugs, like amphetamines, can cause hallucinations, vertigo and can even further impact reaction time.

 Poor Vehicle Maintenance

 Semi-trucks outweigh the average passenger car by several dozen tons.
 Any lapse in maintenance and proper care of the truck’s engine, transmission, or brake pads can lead to disaster on the road.

 Because truck accidents are more severe than car accidents in nearly every way, truck accident injuries are as well.
 Trucks are heavy, and the impact of one can cause severe damage to a vehicle and, unfortunately, a person.
 Injuries like traumatic brain injury (TBI), damage to the spinal column, and internal bleeding aren’t uncommon.